Keeping your exits clear in your house or bungalow

 - Keep electricals away from water

 - Don’t put anything metal in the microwave

 - Don’t overload a plug socket

 - Unplug any appliances, this helps reduce the risk of fire

 - Keep candles away from soft furnishings

-- Don’t use faulty electrical devices, e.g. items with damaged casing or loose & exposed wiring
+- Don’t use faulty electrical devices, for example, items with damaged casing or loose & exposed wiring

 - If there is a fire, know your escape route